Generating pipeline in an eventless world | Turtl

 Is the stream of event cancellations this year causing issues for your pipeline?
 Here are some tried and tested demand and lead gen strategies.

-How to operate in a world without events and still hit your MQL and growth targets
+How to hit your MQL and growth targets in 2021 with digital marketing that builds relationships

 *Context:* What will<br>2021 bring?